Barton Myers: Architectural practice

-He established his own practice in Toronto in 1968, and was principal in the firm of Diamond and Myers until 1975, when he formed Barton Myers Associates in Toronto.
+Myers established his own practice in Toronto in 1968, and was principal in the firm of Diamond and Myers until 1975, when he formed Barton Myers Associates in Toronto.
 In 1984, he opened an office in Westwood, Los Angeles, which is now the firm's base.

 In 1986, Myers was the recipient of the first Toronto Arts Award for Architecture in recognition of his contribution to the city and, in 1994, he received the Royal Architectural Institute of Canada Gold Medal.
 In 2002, he was awarded the American Institute of Architects, Los Angeles Chapter Gold Medal.
-He is also a member of the Royal Canadian Academy of Arts (RCA), "one of Canada's most enduring cultural institutions."
+He was also a member of the Royal Canadian Academy of Arts (RCA), "one of Canada's most enduring cultural institutions."
 Founded in 1880, the RCA celebrates the exceptional achievements of professionals working in Canada in multiple disciplines and under the patronage of the Governor General of Canada.

-Myers taught architecture and planning at both the University of Toronto and the University of Waterloo.
+He taught architecture and planning at both the University of Toronto and the University of Waterloo.
 He has also served as the Thomas Jefferson Professor at the University of Virginia, the Graham Professor at the University of Pennsylvania and has been a visiting professor at the Harvard Graduate School of Design.
 He has held a continuing appointment as Professor of Architecture at the University of California, Los Angeles School of Architecture and Urban Design since 1980.

 In 1994, Barton Myers' architectural body of work was published as part of the "Masters of Architecture" book series.
 Mainly in colour, the Myers monograph contains 52 projects illustrated with over 350 photographs.
 Other volumes in this series include: Norman Foster, Cesar Pelli, Murphy/Jahn, Peter Eisenman, Terry Farrell, Arup, Kisho Kurokawa and Skidmore, Owings & Merrill.